w4jbm/Altair-clone/language-hex/README.md

 Copyright (c) 1977-1995 by Robert Swartz.
 All rights reserved.

+## MINOL

+MINOL first appeared in the article "MINOL--Tiny BASIC with Strings in 1.75K Bytes" by Erik T. Mueller in the April 1976 edition of Doctor Dobbs Journal.

+You can follow the direction above and it seems to work fine.
+The .hex file initializes everything that seems to need to be initialized, including a "blank" program area.
+It would not hurt to type NEW, but it doesn't seem necessary.

+The documentation and comments in the object code seem to indicated that $0000 is actually the "warm start" entry and that the "cold start" entry is at $02E8, but I get an error message when I start it that way instead of just starting execution at $0000.

+You should end up at the MIDOL prompt which is a right bracket ("]")

+Readable code is discussed a lot and MIDOL is the only language I've worked with that not only ignores spaces in the source code, but specifically prohibits them.
+The line input route

+    ino:    RST     input
+            MOV     B,A
+            MOV     A,C
+            CPI     0
+            MOV     A,B
+            JNZ     mid
+            CPI     space
+            JZ      ino             ; Do not accept space if outside quotes

+Spaces are allowed in quoted text, but not in the source.

+The command set is a bit different than the typical Tiny BASIC, so if you want to try something here is the code to count and print the number 1 to 10.

+    10 LETX=1
+    20 PRX
+    30 LETX=X+1
+    40 IFX<11;GOTO20
+    99 END

+The current .hex file is true to the original and assumes only 4K of RAM is available with less than half of that occupied by MIDOL.
+This value is stored as a little endian work at $0001 ($FF $0F) and can be modified.
+I modified some of the other languages to allow longer programs but, to be honest, I have a hard time imagining anyone writing a MIDOL program that will fill even the remainer of the 4K.
+(If you do, just patch the .hex file by adding a line just before the last record with something like :02000100FF7F7F.)

 ## Original Micro-soft BASIC 1.0

 This is a copy of the original BASIC written for the Altair by Bill Gates and Paul Allen.
 Because it represents such an important part of microcomputer history, it is included here for informational and educational purposes only.